4

 • 2

 I think most of Walthamstow (certainly around Blackhorse Road and Walthamstow Central stations) is now controlled parking - see the map here.
-Jan 17, 2022 at 17:22
+Commented Jan 17, 2022 at 17:22

 You must log in to answer this question.